alphasights/im-alive/README.md

 - `https://username@password.heroku.cloudant.com` is the URL of the CouchDB instance
 - `backups` is the name of the CouchDB database.
 The database will be automatically created if it doesn't exist.
 - `weekly` it the name of the document to write the timestamps to.
 The document is created if it doesn't exist.

+## Development

+Install the dependencies with `bundle install`, and run the tests with `bundle exec rake`.